hongxinli/Dijit-Tree-CheckBox/Home.md

 ## CheckBox Tree Components
-The CheckBox Tree is implemented as a Model-View-Controller (MVC) pattern and has three primary components plus a set of extensions.
+The CheckBox Tree is implemented as a Model-View-Controller (MVC) pattern and has three primary components plus a set of sub-components and extensions.

 * [Tree](wiki/CheckBox-Tree)
 * [Model](wiki/Model)